laritse/Capstone_Project/README.md

 First of all, considering Dataset was very large, with over 5 million rows and required a tool capable of managing same, I considered Google BigQuery as a perfect tool for processing, easy data manipulation and analysis.

 Data was riddled with errors and required cleaning using BigQuery.
-To view my data cleaning and manipulation via same, click here
+To view my data cleaning and manipulation via same, click [here]

 Visualisation tools:

 Tableau

 The above was used to create a visual representation of the data and communicate insights and trend patterns.
-Click [here] to view dynamic dashboard
+To view dynamic dashboard click [here](https://public.tableau.com/app/profile/ola.beji/viz/CyclisticUserDashboard/CasualDashboard)

 ### PHASE 4: ANALYZE AND SHARE